openstack-infra/zuul/doc/source/admin/tenants.rst

             Define if unprotected github branches should be processed.
 Defaults to the tenant wide setting of exclude-unprotected-branches.

+      .. attr:: <project-group>

+         The items in the list are dictionaries with the following attributes.
+A **configuration items** definition is applied to the list of projects.

+         .. attr:: include

+            A list of **configuration items** that should be loaded.

+         .. attr:: exclude

+            A list of **configuration items** that should not be loaded.

+         .. attr:: projects

+            A list of **project** items.

    .. attr:: max-nodes-per-job
       :default: 5